danielmarschall/filter_foundry/Filter Factory Compatibility.md

 If required, the compiler-definitions `use_filterfactory_implementation_*` can be set or unset to select the implementation.

-In Filter Foundry 1.7.0.8, following functions have been updated to the Filter Factory replica:
+In Filter Foundry 1.7.0.8, the following functions have been updated to the Filter Factory replica:
 - `rnd(x)`
 - `cos(x)`
 - `sin(x)`